jnovack/docker-autossh/README.md

 dynamic IP addresses, but removes some additional protection against DNS spoofing attacks.
 Host IP Checking is enabled by default.

+#### SSH_KEY

+You can specify the SSH key using Environnement variable, please note that SSH_KEY_FILE parameter will be ignored

 #### SSH_KEY_FILE

 In the event you wish to store the key in Docker Secrets, you may wish to